vapor-ware/synse-server/docs/api/index.html.md

 parameters, defined below, can be used to refine the scan to return devices only within the scope of the given rack or board.

-The scan results are sorted by rack id, board id, and device id.
+The scan results are sorted by rack id, board id, and plugin.

 ### HTTP Request